muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 Those around me being able to see something I can't.

-I don't know where or when it happened, but I knew it happened before.
+I don't know where or when it happened, but I knew it was the work of the trauma control system at work.

 How did this happen?